 The Stellar 30-2476 VHF is larger/longer at 82.7”.
 Weight is not too much more than the 30-2475.
 It has a gain of 10 to 14dB on channels 7 to 13.

-If you live in Findlay, this antenna, mounted up at least 30′ in the air with an unobstructed field of view would probably get WLIO in Lima, as well as WTOL and WTVG in Toledo, and possibly WMFD in Mansfield.
+If you live in Findlay, this antenna, mounted up at least 30′ in the air with an unobstructed field of view would probably get WLIO in Lima, WTOL (11) and WTVG (13) in Toledo, and possibly WMFD (12) in Mansfield, OH, or WINM (12) in Angola, IN, depending on where you point the antenna, and where you live.

 A rotor is preferred in any installation, unless you want to watch only ONE station, and you position the antenna toward that station.